 - Unhindered access across the north end of the Park—by reconnecting the watercourse that runs through the Ravine so it flows freely into the Harlem Meer and re-establishing the pedestrian path that once ran alongside it

-Construction is scheduled to begin in fall of 2020.
+Construction is scheduled to begin in 2021.